 You can transfer over your redesigned site to your primary domain once you are ready to make your new website live.

-Protecting the subdomain, you are using to redesign your website is also a right approach.
+Protecting the subdomain, you are using to redesign your website is also the right approach.
 So your customers won’t see your incomplete site unexpectedly.

 Subdomain Vs Subfolder

-For example, here at Host My Website Online, you can reach the blog by navigating to “hostmywebsite.online/blog”.
-Our blog is not at “blog.hostmywebsite.online”.
+For example, here at Rovity, you can reach the blog by navigating to rovity.io/blog.
+Our blog is not at blog.rovity.io.

 While you are considering using a subdomain, you should view it as building a separate site.
 Subdomains are part of an existing domain name.
 However, they do take more work to build, grow, and sustain.

-A subfolder is a technique to categorise your site more efficiently.
+A subfolder is a technique to categorize your site more efficiently.
 Assume it as creating sections of your products or services.

 Each page could function as its separate food-specific section — every page filled with a unique menu about that type.